Global and fine approximation of convex functions: Proofs of Corollaries , and .

 Let us see how one can deduce Corollaries \ref{uniform approximation of convex functions on Cartan Hadamard manifolds} and \ref{uniform approximation of convex functions on Banach spaces}.
 As in the case of $\R^d$, the combination of Theorem \ref{main theorem}, Proposition \ref{uniform approximation of Lipschitz functions is enough} and Remark \ref{the method preserves strong convexity etc} reduces the problem to showing that every {\em Lipschitz} convex function $f:X\to\R$ (where $X$ stands for a Cartan-Hadamard manifold or a Banach space whose dual is locally uniformly convex) can be approximated by $C^1$ convex functions, uniformly on $X$.
 It is well known that this can be done via the inf convolution of $f$ with squared distances: the functions

-are $C^1$, convex, Lipschitz (with the same constant as $f$), have the same minimizers as $f$, are strictly convex whenever $f$ is, and converge to $f$ as $\lambda\searrow 0$, uniformly on all of $X$.
+are $C^1$, convex, Lipschitz (with the same constant as $f$), have the same minimizers as $f$, are strictly convex whenever $f$ is and $X$ is reflexive (because in this case the inf defining $f_{\lambda}$ is always attained), and converge to $f$ as $\lambda\searrow 0$, uniformly on all of $X$.
 See \cite{Stromberg} for a survey on the inf convolution operation in Banach spaces, and \cite{AF2} for the Cartan-Hadamard case.